skitoo/rozenn/README.rst

 Inheritance levels
 ------------------
-Each Level Logger inherits from its parent unless of course that it is explicitly specified a Level.
+Each Level Logger inherits from its parent unless that a level is explicitly specified.
 Only "root" logger, defined by the system, has no parent.
-Which indicates that by default every logger inherit the Level of the root.
+Which indicates that by default every logger inherit the root level.

 Consider the following example: